sokoide/blazorvm1/README.md

 dotnet run
 # and visit http://localhost:5000 to see it

+# to detect file changes and restart automatically
+dotnet watch run

 # to run a release build
 dotnet run -c release
 ```

+## How to debug

+1. Run the app ```dotnet run -c debug```
+1. Open Chrome ```/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --remote-debugging-port=9222 http://localhost:5000```
+1. In Chrome, focus on the app content and ```Shift-Cmd-D`` to open DevToos
+1. Split the tab and show the content and DevTools side by side
+1. Navigate to file://, open your target source and set a breakpoint
+1. Operate in Chrome until it hits the breakpoint

 ## How to publish